michelleslee/bias_in_lifecycle/README.md

 It is intended for initial risk identification to facillitate subsequent evaluation, quantification (likelihood/impact), and mitigation.
 By identifying the potential source of the bias risk, the questionnaire will allow for a more targeted design of a mitigation strategy.

 The questionnaire is not intended to be a comprehensive, definitive standard for bias risk assessment; rather, it provides a starting point to further adapt and extend it to be customised to the use case and domain area.
+Further guidance documents would be developed for practical implementation.

+This risk evaluation stage may be used to assess the trade-offs in the model and justify its usage to key stakeholders, both internal (e.g. board) and external (e.g. customers, regulators).
+It may be used internally by the model development team with input from others, e.g. legal risk teams, by the internal audit / model validation team, or externally for an independent third-party assessment of the ethical risks of the model.

 Below are the biases and their definitions for your reference.